BASIC HABITS FOR FINANCIAL PLANNING

 The Big Risk in life is not taking any Risk.
 If you don’t take any risk, you will not learn, so as, you will not earn.

 An individual becomes a procrastinator when he fears the risk of failure.
-Even after learning that, Bank savings account only yields 2.5% – 3%, most of us park our total asset in the bank without knowing that, if a bank becomes bankrupt you will be given only 5 lakhs (earlier it was only 1 lakh, as per DICGC – Deposit Insurance and Credit Guarantee Corporation)
+Even after learning that bank savings accounts only yield 2.5% – 3%, most of us park our total assets in the bank without knowing that, if a bank becomes bankrupt we will be given only 5 lakhs (earlier it was only 1 lakh, as per DICGC – Deposit Insurance and Credit Guarantee Corporation)

 delayed gratification fincareplan

-In this modern and fast-moving era, we get attracted to modern technologies and their development.
-The world, nowadays, is designed in a way that makes people grasp the daily updates and keep on consuming new goods, which eventually made our DNA gratify all we come across.
+In this modern and fast-moving era, we are attracted to modern technologies and their development.
+The world, nowadays, is designed in a way that makes people grasp the daily updates and keep on consuming new goods, which eventually makes our DNA gratify all we come across.
 This is known as Instant Gratification.

 For example, let us assume a mobile company launches a mobile model ‘A’ at Rs.
 25K, and in the same month, it launches another model ‘B’ at Rs.
 30K.
-It will be an upgrade version, but the real fact is mobile ‘A’ will be having overall the 95% of mobile ‘B’ has and that 5% which the mobile ‘B’ is having extra than mobile ‘A’ will not be used by most of us.
-We all tend to buy mobile ‘B’ by their marketing and ads on television, and all debt building financial plans.
+It will be an upgraded version, but the real fact is mobile ‘A’ will have an overall 95% of mobile ‘B’, and that 5% of the mobile ‘B’ will have extra than mobile ‘A’ will not be used by most of us.
+We all tend to buy mobile ‘B’ by their marketing and ads on television, and all debt-building financial plans.

 What does Delayed Gratification do?

-Delayed Gratification is something that makes your mind to take some hours to think about “Do, I really need that product?”, “Do I really have enough money in my pocket?”, “Do these EMI will increase my Debt burden?”
+Delayed Gratification is something that makes your mind take some hours to think about “Do, I need that product?”, “Do I have enough money in my pocket?”, “Do these EMI will increase my Debt burden?”

 • Whenever you come across any products on television or in shopping malls, don’t tend to buy suddenly, as if you will miss the whole world if you don’t earn it.